NOC-MSM/pyIC/docs/GRID.md

 - `ds_lat_name`: optional str - the variable name for latitude (can be inferred from `self.lat_names`).
 - `ds_time_counter`: optional str - the variable name for time, inferred as `time_counter` if not provided.
 - `convert_to_z_grid`: optional bool - whether to regrid vertically using arguments in `z_kwargs` (uses [xgcm](https://xgcm.readthedocs.io/en/latest/)).
 - `z_kwargs`: optional dict - arguments for vertical regridding.
-Must contain as a minimum {'variable':'some_variable','target':xr.DataArray/np.array of levels to interpolate to}.
+Must contain as a minimum `{'variable':'some_variable','target':xr.DataArray/np.array of levels to interpolate to}`.

 You should provide one of `data_filename` or `dataset` for reasons that should be obvious: we need gridded data for the GRID objects.